pivotal/docs-tap/learning-center/airgapped-environment.md

 This topic includes the list of required configurations needed for Learning Center to properly function in an air-gapped environment.

-Learning Center is able to run in an air-gapped environment but workshops do not have this capability by default.
+Learning Center can run in an air-gapped environment but workshops do not have this capability by default.
 Users must therefore take the following steps to ensure Learning Center functions as expected.

 ## <a id="workshop-yaml-changes"></a>Workshop yaml changes